JacobTutt/Galactic_Archeology/0_Data.md

 ## Explaination of Syntax
+#### NOTE: not all these cuts were applied initially they are a mix of standard cuts and more advanced cuts which are justified throughout the notebook and Report
 - the following filters are applied below in various queries, I hope to give an brief overview here.

 | Filter | Condition | Purpose / Explanation |